Rachel Harel: Awards

-On 21 November 1946, in a ceremony that took place in Tropenmuseum Amsterdam, Rachel was awarded the United States Medal of Freedom.
+On 21 November 1946, in a ceremony at the Tropenmuseum Amsterdam, Rachel was awarded the United States Medal of Freedom.
 On 18 October 1948 in the British Embassy in The Hague, she was awarded the United Kingdom King's Medal for Courage in the Cause of Freedom.

+A street in Ede, Netherlands is named Didi Rooslaan ("Didi Roos Lane") in her honor, as are neighboring streets honoring Janny Laupman, Piet Rombout, and Henk Wildenburg, other participants in the Dutch Resistance in Ede.

 Israel

-In February 1950 Rachel, Moshe and their two children immigrated to Israel and lived for a while in Kibbutz Beit HaShita.
+In February 1950, Rachel, Moshe and their two children immigrated to Israel and lived for a while in Kibbutz Beit HaShita.
 Later, they moved to Holon, where their third son was born in 1954.
-In 1956 Rachel joined the Women's International Zionist Organization (Wizo).
+In 1956, Rachel joined the Women's International Zionist Organization (Wizo).
 In 1980, after they moved to Herzliya, she was elected as the chairwoman of the local branch.
 She was also active in Rotary and in fund raising for sick children.

-Rachel died in 1989 after coming back home from a ceremony at Yad Vashem in the Netherlands, in which the Nagtegaal family was recognized as Righteous among the Nations.
+Rachel died in 1989, after returning home from a ceremony at Yad Vashem in the Netherlands, in which the Nagtegaal family was recognized as Righteous among the Nations.